Bridget O'Connor: Screenwriting

 In her final years, O'Connor worked with her husband on several projects.
 They wrote the screenplay for the 2006 film Sixty Six and the 2007 film Mrs Ratcliffe's Revolution.

 They adapted John le Carré's novel Tinker Tailor Soldier Spy into a 2011 film of the same name, for which they were awarded the BAFTA Award for Best Adapted Screenplay.
 It was nominated for several other awards, including the Academy Award for Best Adapted Screenplay in 2012.
-Tinker Tailor... is dedicated to her.
+Tinker Tailor was dedicated to her.

-Personal life
+Personal life and death

 In 2001, O'Connor and Straughan moved from Hackney to Cork with their daughter Connie.
 They later moved to Hove in East Sussex, and married in May 2008.

-She was first diagnosed with breast cancer during her pregnancy, but recovered from it.
+She was first diagnosed with breast cancer during her pregnancy, but went into remission.
 In a 2007 interview with The Irish Times, she expressed her desire not to be seen as a "breast cancer writer", avoiding the topic in her writing due to a fear of being "pigeonholed" into the subject.
 She eventually died from cancer on 22 September 2010.